Tip management, without the clunk.

 Minimum wage earners have been eyeing an increase, noting that the federal minimum wage of $7.25 per hour hasn’t increased since 2009, and servers, bartenders, and other tipped employees have been earning $2.13 per hour for over 30 years.
 An increased minimum wage paired with the reduced tax burden could make a major difference for service workers trying to keep up with the rising cost of living.

-In the Harris camp, removing tax on tips is just part of the plan to relieve some pressure off of service and hospitality workers.
+In the Harris camp, removing tax on tips is just part of the plan to take some pressure off service workers.
 While Harris hasn’t shared a detailed plan for bumping up the minimum wage, she has indicated that she would support an increase

 In previous election cycles, Trump stated that he would consider a minimum wage increase, but he has not shared his opinion on the matter during the 2024 presidential campaign.
-His main focus remains eliminating federal income taxes on tips.

 No matter what industry you work in, there’s always a risk for shrinkage and theft.
 Ninety-five percent of all businesses experience theft in the workplace, and up to 75% of employees have admitted to stealing from their employer.